RottenSailer/PathFinding-C-/README.md

-Download The Try the software file to interact with the software
+Download thw whole file to try the software.